Configure your Donorfy, import your data and then integrate

 - don't change the tab names from the ones provided in the template

 - don't reformat the data in the template - paste Values (using Paste Special)

 - remove password protection or the upload will fail as it won't be able to access the data

 Data import / migration is one area where the assistance of a partner is strongly recommended.

 Donorfy offers two ways for you to collect donations online with the benefit of them being added directly into your Donorfy database - widgets (cards and direct debits) and campaign pages (cards only).
 See this page to work out which one is best for you.

-You can set up the built-in integrations from Settings.
-More information on the available integrations and their configuration can be found here.
+You can set up the built-in integrations, such as Stripe, MailChimp, Loqate, Eventbrite, GoCardless, JustGiving, from Settings > Configuration.
+More information on the available integrations and their configurations can be found here.